The quantum Kibble-Zurek mechanism: the role of boundary conditions, endpoints and kink types: Boundary Conditions

-For the Ising model, we examine five different boundary conditions: boundary conditions fixed at both edges of the chain in a symmetric $h_{z1}=h_{zL}=10$ or antisymmetric $h_{z1}=-h_{zL}=10$ way; weakly polarized boundary conditions with $h_{z1}=h_{zL}=0.1$; free boundary conditions ($h_{z1}=h_{zL}=0$); and the boundary condition fixed at one edge and free at another one $h_{z1}=0$ and $h_{zL}=10$.
-Our results are summarized in Figure \ref{fig:IsingBoundary}.
 When kinks are counted in the small central interval ($\approx10\%$ of the total length) of a long chain, the density of kinks evaluated for all five boundary conditions scales with a KZ critical exponent that agrees within $2\%$ with the theory expectation $\mu=0.5$.
-If instead, the density of kinks was evaluated over the entire chain (as it is often the case in experiments where available system sizes are limited) the critical exponent evaluated with the fixed boundary conditions turns out to be significantly more accurate.
-As a big surprise, we observe no difference in KZ dynamics with fixed symmetric and fixed antisymmetric boundary conditions for which equilibrium properties are drastically different.
+If instead, the density of kinks is evaluated over the entire chain (as it is often the case in experiments where available system sizes are limited) the critical exponent evaluated with the fixed boundary conditions turns out to be significantly more accurate.
+Surprisingly, in the regime where the Kibble–Zurek mechanism exhibits power-law scaling, we find no discernible difference in the KZ dynamics between fixed symmetric and fixed antisymmetric boundary conditions.
+This behavior contrasts with the ground-state properties, where the energy gap scales differently with system size~\cite{cabrera1987role}.

-For the ferromagnetic 3-state Potts model, we also examine five different boundary conditions: fixed boundary conditions favoring the same (A A) or different (A B) ferromagnetic state at each edge; free (0 0) and fixed-free (A 0) boundary conditions.
-These four boundary conditions are direct generalization of the boundary conditions considered for the Ising model.
-In addition, we also consider mixed boundary conditions (AB AB) obtained by applying positive longitudinal field in the C direction at each edge.
-The results obtained with these boundary conditions are summarized in Figure \ref{fig:PottsBoundary}.
-Similar to the Ising, case we see that when the KZ exponent is extracted from the total density of kinks, the results obtained with fixed boundary conditions are significantly more accurate than those obtained with other types of boundaries (see Figure \ref{fig:PottsBoundary}(a)).
-If, however, the density of kinks is evaluated only in the central interval of a long enough chain, the boundary conditions do not matter, just like we have observed for the Ising model in Figure \ref{fig:IsingBoundary}(b).
+For the ferromagnetic three-state Potts model, we examine five different boundary conditions, shown in Fig.~\ref{fig:PottsBoundary}: (i) fixed boundary conditions favoring the same ferromagnetic state at both edges (A~A); (ii) fixed boundary conditions favoring different states at the two edges (A~B); (iii) free boundaries (0~0); (iv) fixed--free boundaries (A~0); and (v) mixed boundaries (AB~AB), implemented by applying a longitudinal field in the $C$ direction at both edges.
+The first four cases are direct generalizations of the boundary conditions used for the Ising model.
+The corresponding estimates of $\mu$, obtained by counting kinks either along the whole chain or only within a small central interval, are summarized in Table~\ref{tab:mu-potts}.

+Similar to the Ising model case, we see that when the KZ exponent is extracted from the total density of kinks, the results obtained with fixed boundary conditions are significantly more accurate than those obtained with other types of boundaries (see Fig.~\ref{fig:PottsBoundary}(a)).
+If, however, the density of kinks is evaluated only in the central interval of a long enough chain, the boundary conditions do not matter, just like we have observed for the Ising model in Fig.~\ref{fig:IsingBoundary}(b).